Introduction#

 q = 135448247905089679980836052478189

-The first thing to try is to see if n is known, it’s a quick check that might save you a lot of time. 😉
+The first thing to try is to see if $n$ is known, it’s a quick check that might save you a lot of time. 😉

 Keep in mind that this is very basic and usually you wont be able to factor the modulus.

-Common modulus
+Common modulus#

-As an external attacker
+As an external attacker#

 In this scenario, imagine that several persons are communicating over a public network.
 Because they didn’t want to generate a different modulus for each person, they decided that every person will have the same modulus.
+Each user $i$ will have a unique public key ($N$, $e_i$) and unique private key ($N$, $d_i$).
+You managed to intercept an important message $M$ sent to users A and B. But because it’s encrypted, you have in your possession $C_A$ and $C_B$.
+How can you recover it ?

-Compute gcd(e_A,e_B), it should be equal to 1.
-Using Bézout’s identity we know that there exist u and v so that e_A*u + e_B*v = 1.
+Compute $gcd(e_A,e_B)$, it should be equal to 1.
+Using Bézout’s identity we know that there exist $u$ and $v$ so that $e_A*u + e_B*v = 1$.
+You can compute $u$ and $v$ using the extended Euclidean algorithm.

-C_A = M^{e_A} and C_B = M^{e_B}
+$C_A = M^{e_A} \mod N$ and $C_B = M^{e_B} \mod N$

-C_A^u = M^{e_A^u} = M^{e_A*u} do the same to C_B
+$C_A^u = M^{e_A^u} = M^{e_A*u} \mod N$ do the same to $C_B$

 You can now multiply both to make the Bézout’s identity appear.

-M^{e_A*u}*M^{e_B*v} = M^{e_A*u+e_B*v} = M^1 = M
+$M^{e_A*u} * M^{e_B*v} = M^{e_A*u+e_B*v} = M^1 = M \mod N$

 Example :